ryancallaghan/ryancallaghan.github.io/index.md

 ## About Me
 ---
  Hi, I'm Ryan! <br><br>
  I am a junior studying Mechanical Engineering at Stevens Institute of Technology.
-I have experience with 3D design using SolidWorks, and AutoCAD.
-I have a passion for the medical device and technology industry and hope to pursue a career in this area.
+I have experience with 3D computer-aided design using SolidWorks, AutoCAD, Creo and ANSYS.
+I have a passion for design, and would love to use my passion to develop products that enhance peoples lives.
+In particular, I want to become involved in the medical device and technology industry.
+Besides my academic interests, I am a very active person, and have been swimming since I was 5 years old.
+I also love to spend time with family and friends.
  <br><br>

 ## Portfolio